thakursanju/khushvinder-portfolio/README.md

 # Personal portfolio
 GODS PLAN
-Things used my me in down there check out and do not forget to use claude or something for design
+Things used my me in down there check out and do not forget to use claude or something for design and some time SHIT HAPPENS

 ## Stack

 - Next.js 14 (App Router) + React 18